 Through gifts of $10,000 or more each year, Platinum Eagles have the personal privilege of helping shape the future of Embry-Riddle Aeronautical University.

-Through annual support of $2,500 or more, Silver Eagles build the unsurpassed training programs that have become a hallmark of our university.
+Through annual support of $2,500 to $4,999, Silver Eagles build the unsurpassed training programs that have become a hallmark of our university.

-Bronze Eagles give $500 or more annually, and help us soar to new heights in educational achievement.
+Bronze Eagles give $500 to $2,499 annually, and help us soar to new heights in educational achievement.

 Our large number of Eagles Club donors, who each give up to $499 annually, are the foundation upon which this great university's progress is built.